-If you release the remote control push button before the opener light flashes, the opener will not accept the code.
+If you release the remote control push button before the opener lights flash, the opener will not accept the code.

-To Change the Selected Push Button On the Same Remote Control
+To Change the Selected Push Button On the Same Remote control

-If you decide to use a different remote control button than originally programmed into the opener, you need to erase all the learned codes and reprogram each remote control used to operate the garage door opener.
+If you decide to use a different remote control button than originally programmed into the opener, you must erase all the learned codes and reprogram each remote control used to operate the garage door opener.

-To Erase All Remote Control Codes
+To Erase Ali Remote control Codes